mwbowers/mwbowers.github.io/manuals/enhancements/enhancing-ui/calling-program-from-non-displayfile-page.md

         recordRow["*Direction"] = "I";
 ```

- It is very important that the program must ends execution so that the Job goes back to the [**D**.
+ It is very important that the program must end execution so that the Job goes back to the [**D**.
 Accepting Commands](enhancing-with-non-display-file.html#accepting-commands) state.
 In the example above this is effected by 'pushing' key F3 which is how the CUSTINQ program ends.

 ### Committing the Job Session